gate-computer/gate/C.md

              size_t * restrict send_length,
              unsigned io_flags);
 ```
-> Receive and/or send packet data.
+> Receive and/or send packets.
+A packet is padded so that its buffer size is
+> aligned on the wire.
 >
 > Receive and send lengths are specified as pointers to integers, which are
 > updated to reflect the number of bytes transferred.
 Specifying zero length